zakdavlin/streaming-01-getting-started/README.md

 1. Look at all the options available for a repo.
 1. Find and click the Fork button at the top.
 1. Keep the defaults and click 'Create Fork'.
-1. When it finishes, look at the repo - note the account.
+1. When it finishes, look at the repo - note the account (it should be yours).

 Forking is just a term for copying a repo from one account to another.